 According to 2 CFR 200, the distribution base may be (1) total direct costs (excluding capital expenditure), (2) direct salaries and wages or (3) another base which results in an equitable distribution.
 SHA has found that unit count and leased voucher is an equitable distribution base when compared to other potential measures.
 Testing of prior year figures has shown that there is no material financial difference between direct labor dollar allocations and unit allocations.
-Total units and leased vouchers are a far easier, more direct and transparent, and more efficient method of allocating indirect service costs than using direct labor to distribute indirect service costs.
+Total units and leased vouchers are a far easier, more direct and transparent and more efficient method of allocating indirect service costs than using direct labor to distribute indirect service costs.
 Direct labor has other complications because of the way SHA charges for maintenance services.
-Using housing units and leased vouchers removes any distortion that total direct salaries and wages might introduce and is an equitable distribution base which best measures the relative benefits.
+Using housing units and leased vouchers removes any distortion that total direct salaries and wages might introduce.
+Units and leased vouchers is an equitable distribution base which best measures the relative benefits.

-Derivation and allocation
+Derivation and Allocation

 According to 2 CFR 200, where a grantee agency's indirect costs benefit its major functions in varying degrees, such costs shall be accumulated into separate cost groupings.
 Each grouping shall then be allocated individually to benefitted functions by means of a base which best measures the relative benefits.
-SHA divides indirect costs into two pools, "equal burden" costs and "hard unit" costs.
-Equal burden costs are costs that equally benefit leased voucher activity and hard, existing housing unit activity.
-Hard unit costs primarily benefit the hard, existing housing unit activity.
+SHA divides indirect costs into two pools, "Equal Burden" costs and "Hard Unit" costs.
+Equal Burden costs are costs that equally benefit leased voucher activity and hard, existing housing unit activity.
+Hard Unit costs primarily benefit the hard, existing housing unit activity.

 Before calculating the per unit indirect service fees, SHA's indirect costs are offset by designated revenue.
-Offsetting revenue includes 10 percent of the MTW Capital Grant award, a portion of the developer fee paid by limited partnerships, limited partnership management fees, laundry revenue, dividend or savings from insurance companies and purchasing card discounts for early payment, commuting reimbursements from employees and a portion of Solid Waste's outside revenue.
+Offsetting revenue includes 10% of the MTW Capital Grant award, a portion of the developer fee paid by limited partnerships, limited partnership management fees, laundry revenue, dividend or savings from insurance companies and purchasing card discounts for early payment, commuting reimbursements from employees and a portion of Solid Waste's outside revenue.

 A per unit cost is calculated using the remaining net indirect costs divided by the number of units and the number of leased vouchers.
-For the 2023 Budget, the per unit cost remained unchanged at the per unit per month (PUM) cost for housing units at \$68.44 and for leased vouchers \$24.60.
+For the 2024 budget the per unit per month (PUM) cost for housing units is \$69.59 and for leased vouchers is \$24.77.